 Is this a tour or a class?

 Neither.
-It is a relaxed beach sky hunt with real telescope viewing, binoculars, a live Stellarium sky-app view, red lights, and easy conversation.
+It is a relaxed beach sky hunt with real telescope viewing, binocular tripod, a live Stellarium sky-app view, red lights, and easy conversation.
 No lecture.
 No guaranteed planet list.

 What can we actually see?